xmos/xcommon_cmake/doc/sandbox.rst

   linked into the application executable.
 XMOS modules containing a static library are typically prefixed with ``lib_``.

-  For example, a static library module my implement a large stack such as Tensorflow or protected third party IP.
+  For example, a static library module may implement a large stack such as Tensorflow or protected third party IP.

 Repository Layout